irgendwr/TelegramAlert/docs/development/README.md

 # Build Graylog web interface
 pushd ../graylog2-server
-mvn generate-resources -pl graylog2-server -B -V popd
+mvn generate-resources -pl graylog2-server -B -V pushd graylog2-web-interface yarn run webpack --config webpack.vendor.js popd; popd
 ```

 ## Build

 Run `mvn clean package` to build a JAR file.

-Note: You may need to define the correct Java version for Maven, eg. via `export JAVA_HOME=/usr/lib/jvm/java-8-openjdk`
+Note: You may need to define the correct Java version for Maven, eg. via `export JAVA_HOME=/usr/lib/jvm/java-17-openjdk`

-*Alternatively, the [Graylog documentation](https://docs.graylog.org/en/latest/pages/plugins.html) describes how to create a convenient setup with hot reloading.*
+*Alternatively, the [Graylog documentation](https://go2docs.graylog.org/5-0/what_more_can_graylog_do_for_me/plugins.html?tocpath=What%20More%20Can%20Graylog%20Do%20for%20Me%253F%7CPlugins%7C_____0#WritingPlugins) describes how to create a convenient setup with hot reloading.*

 ## Plugin Release